de-centralized-systems/sssmp/docs/Specification.md

    This is the case if there is a share value of less than $16$ bytes in length, or if the share length across the shares is inconsistent (i.e., different) for two or more shares.

-If the inputs are successfully validated according to this plausibility checks, implementations attempt to recover the shared secret $s$ from the given set of shares $\{s_1, s_2, \dots, s_t\}$.
+If the inputs are successfully validated according to these plausibility checks, implementations attempt to recover the shared secret $s$ from the given set of shares $\{s_1, s_2, \dots, s_t\}$.
 For this purpose the underlying secret sharing polynomials $f_k(\cdot)$ are evaluated using the Lagrange interpolation formula: